Principles of Statistical Inference in Online Problems

-Arguments that are not mentioned, such as the smoothing parameter selector, are left as default in all R-functions.
-Figure \ref{fig:hastings} shows that the coverage rates using \hyperref[eq:LASER]{$\LASER(1,2)$} are comparable to \hyperref[eq:obm]{$\obm$} and always better than $\TSR$, which is consistent with their optimal AMSE in Table \ref{tab:properties}.
-Moreover, \hyperref[eq:LASER]{$\LASER(1,2)$} is considerably faster than \hyperref[eq:obm]{$\obm$}, and this speed improvement is not due to software implementation as the \texttt{lrv} function is written in R \citep{rlang}.
-Finally, we emphasize that \hyperref[eq:LASER]{$\LASER(1,2)$} requires a constant amount of memory only. $\;\blacksquare$ \end{example}
+Unmentioned arguments, such as the smoothing parameter selector, are left as default in all R-functions.
+Figure \ref{fig:hastings} shows that the coverage rates using \hyperref[eq:LASER]{$\LASER(1,2)$} are comparable to \hyperref[eq:obm]{$\obm$} and generally better than $\TSR$, which are in line with Table \ref{tab:properties}.
+While both $\TSR$ and \hyperref[eq:LASER]{$\LASER(1,2)$} use a constant amount of memory, $\TSR$ is only faster than \hyperref[eq:obm]{$\obm$} for large $n$ because it lacks mini-batch updates.
+In contrast, \hyperref[eq:LASER]{$\LASER(1,2)$} is always faster than \hyperref[eq:obm]{$\obm$}.

-\begin{remark} An alternative approach to online CI construction is self-normalization (SN) \citep{snci}, which generally leads to a better coverage but wider width.
-However, this does not apply to Example \ref{eg:mcmc} because SN is inconsistent for $\sigma^2$.
-For a fixed $\epsilon$ in \eqref{eq:hWidth}, using SN will result in a non-degenerate terminal sample size and so an incorrect coverage. \end{remark}